gamemanual0/gm0/source/docs/hardware-basics/motor-guide/wiring-mounting-motors.rst

 openings, but can disconnect if someone pulls on the wire, so you need to be careful with them.

-Since Rev hubs use JST VH connectors, to connect motor with PowerPole  or bullet connectors you need adapters, which you can buy from REV Robotics and goBILDA.
+Since REV Hubs use JST VH connectors, to connect motor with PowerPole  or bullet connectors you need adapters, which you can buy from REV Robotics and goBILDA.

 You can extend or shorten motor power cables by soldering additional length of cable.
 This is legal as long as you use 18 gauge or thicker cables.

-For more tips on wiring the robot, see :doc:`wiring`.
+For more tips on wiring the robot, see :doc:`../../power-and-electronics/wiring`.

 Encoders